PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 to disk.
 See <a href=Malloc_and_Free.md>commentary on malloc and free</a> if you forgot how this works.

 At this point, the OS is on line 1589, and is ready to start setting up the first process (proc[0]).
-The OS sets a few important fields, then links the user structure to point to the new process.
+The OS sets a few important fields, then sets up the user structure to point to the new process.

 ```c
 proc[0].p_addr = *ka6;